 Just like with any other pimples, picking, squeezing, popping, or touching, in general, is not the way to go.
 Keep your hands off any acne that you notice.
 This can lead to bacteria getting on the affected area and could spread it causing more acne, inflammation, or worse, an infection.

-One doctor’s visit isn’t enough.
+One doctor’s visit is not enough.
 “There are certain dermatologists who specialize in hair disorders,” said Love.
-You will want to check in with your dermatologist after you have begun your treatment to see if it’s proven to be effective and what next steps you should take.
+You will want to check in with your dermatologist after you have begun your treatment to see if it is proven to be effective and what next steps you should take.

 To prevent your scalp acne from returning, it is important to keep the pores along your hairline and on your scalp as unclogged as possible and prevent excessive buildup, with frequent cleansing.
 “Cleanse the scalp on a regular basis (this frequency will depend on your hair type), avoid overly tight hairstyles that pull on the scalp, and ensure that all instruments used to shave the head are disinfected,” says Love.
 You can also apply tea tree oil directly onto the scalp for immediate relief of any overwhelming dryness or itchiness.
 “If you develop a mild case, a simple anti-inflammatory shampoo can be used on an infrequent basis to prevent symptoms,” says Love.